All Episodes

 Just like your damn Donald Trump.

-Look at all these dusty crack.
+Look at all these dusty crackers.

 With that racist garbage on.

-Look at these dirty crack.
+Look at these dirty crackers.

 That's right.

-You got some damn nerves.
+You dropped his got some scam nerves.

-That's why everybody hates the way.
+That's why everybody hates so much.

 That's right.

-The media went with the mob story because it suited their agenda of hating Trump.
+Even having easy access to this tape, the media went with the mob story because it suited their agenda of hating Trump.

 And if it meant smearing, slandering, libeling, you know, maligning and character assassination of a 16-year-old kid, so be it.